-Using Somebody Else's Card: The Consequences
+Using Somebody Else's Card: The Risks

 Permission Helps, but It's Still Against the Rules

+Fraudulent or unauthorized use is obviously a problem.
 If your card gets used without your permission:

 - Report the problem to your card issuer immediately.
 Your card issuer is the company that you applied for the card with.
-If you have a debit card, you can contact your bank.
+But if you have a debit card connected to your checking account, you can contact your bank.

-- Report the unauthorized activity to police.
+- Report unauthorized activity to local police.
 To make a claim with your card issuer, you may need to file a police report and provide a copy of the report.
 The individual who used the card may face criminal charges (more on that below).

 Using a Card With Permission

-Risk for “borrowers”: Using somebody else’s card is risky.
-Nobody really knows if you got permission ahead of time, so the default assumption may be that you’re committing fraud.
-If a merchant asks for identification and you can’t provide it, things might get complicated—the card might be taken away, the police might get involved, and so on.
+Using somebody else’s card is risky.
+Nobody really knows if you received permission ahead of time, so the default assumption may be that you’re committing fraud.
+If a merchant asks for identification and you can’t provide it, things might get complicated—the card might be taken away, the police might be involved, and so on.
 What’s more, the person who gave you the card can later claim that you took it without permission (if you spend too much, for example, or if your relationship sours).
 In many cases, transaction records and store surveillance video can be used to bring charges against you.

-Get permission in writing: If you must use somebody else’s card, which you simply shouldn’t do, at least get a signed note from the cardholder saying you have permission to do so.
+If you must use somebody else’s card (which you really shouldn’t do) get a signed note from the cardholder saying you have permission to do so.

 Keep the note tucked away unless you really need it.
 If you use the card at a store, the merchant does not want to know that you have somebody else's card—they're risking a chargeback, and stores stand to lose money unless the authorized cardholder made the purchase.

 Using Cards Without Permission?

+When you use a card without the cardholder’s permission, it’s a form of identity theft.
+States are broadening definitions of what constitutes ID theft, and penalties for those activities are getting more severe.
 The details vary from state to state, so visit with a local attorney if you have questions regarding your particular situation.

-Possession of multiple cards—or other financial tools listed below—can easily bring the crime into felony territory (if it wasn’t already a felony).
+Possession of multiple cards—or other financial tools listed below—can quickly bring the crime into felony territory (if it wasn’t already a felony).
 In addition to criminal charges from the state, you may have to pay restitution to account holders and other victims.

-Likewise, it doesn’t matter how you got possession of the cards—if they were sent to you in error or if you found them on the street, for example, you never intended to steal them.
+You never stole anything?
+It doesn’t matter how you gain possession of the cards.
+If you receive cards due to an error or if you find them on the street, you could argue that you never intended to steal them.
 However, it’s a bad idea to hang onto anything that might make you look like an identity thief.